alo9507/JustKeepClicking/content/blog/pair-programmaing-in-the-race-to-release/index.md

 Where number of programmers is taken to mean <i>independently operating</i> programmers.
 The argument goes that if two programmers are coalesced onto a single task, then the time to release will lengthen.

 But this is <b>not</b> even close to a comprehensive Time-to-Release (TTR) equation.
-The truth is, as usual, much more subtle.
+The truth is, as usual, much more subtle and involves not "# of developers", but also designers and others.

+Today we'll focus strictly on the role software engineers play in shortening or delaying TTR.

 Let's progressively introduce complexities to the TTR equation untl we arrive at a more realistic notion of what factors effect time to release.

 Once we've arrived at a more thorough (though unavoidably imperfect) TTR equation, in Part II we'll examine what human and codebase factors are effected positively and negatively by pair programming.

+This is intended as a framework for capacity planning nad explicitly stating the variables.
+Without a culture of self and peer assessment, and an awareness of known unknowns, it's not useful.

 <h2>Codebase Divided by Humans</h2>